- Brilliant! Jackpot is a light show choreographed to music that brings vintage casino signs back to life with projection tech.

 Book in advance, as these shows typically sell out.

 I think it’s also important to point out that most people in my Brilliant!
-Jackpot group held “Double the Glow Experience” tickets, which are combo tickets giving them access to both a guided tour of the Main Boneyard and Brilliant!
+Jackpot group held “The Full Glow Experience” tickets, which are combo tickets giving them access to both a guided tour of the Main Boneyard and Brilliant!
 Jackpot.

 If you haven’t seen the Main Boneyard at the Neon Museum yet, you won’t regret buying a combo ticket.